elghallali/EShop/README.md

   </div>
 </div>

+### Note

+> **Dear Reader**,
+>
+> I hope this note finds you well.
+I wanted to remind you that all the documents and application web that you have been using are meant for study purposes only.
+It's important to keep in mind that these resources should not be used for any illegal or unethical activities.
+>
+> Furthermore, it's crucial to respect the copyrights and intellectual property rights of the owners of these resources.
+As such, please refrain from distributing, sharing or using these materials for any commercial or personal gain.
+>
+> I encourage you to use these resources responsibly and make the most out of them for your academic and personal growth.
+Keep in mind that knowledge is power, and the more you learn, the better equipped you will be to face any challenges that come your way.
+>
+>Best regards,
+>
+> <div align="right"><strong>Our Team</strong></div>

 ## :bookmark_tabs: Description

 > In today's digital age, e-commerce has become an integral part of our daily lives.
 With the growing popularity of online shopping, it's no surprise that many businesses have turned to e-commerce as a way to reach a wider audience and expand their customer base.
 One such business is **IRY Tech**, an e-commerce project that specializes in the sale of electronic materials such as appliances, televisions, cameras, and computers.